prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Unity Facebook SDK.md

 ```

-*3.* You'll then need to link each of these variables to the UI objects we created in the scene.
+*3.* You'll then need to link each of these variables to the UI objects we created in the scene:

 ![](img/UnityFB/16.png)

-## Checking When GameSparks Is Connected
+## Checking when GameSparks is Connected

 At this point, the first thing we're going to code is something to give us some dialog which lets us know when GameSparks is connected.
 Our users should not attempt a login if GameSparks is not connected or the login will fail:
 * In order to do this we'll use the *GS.GameSparksAvailable* delegate.
 This is called whenever GameSparks connects or disconnects.
-* The best strategy is to put this in the *Awake()* or *Start()* methods and all we'll do for this tutorial is print out some dialog to the *connectionInfoField* that will let us know that we are connected to GameSparks.
+* The best strategy is to put this in the *Awake()* or *Start()* methods and all we'll do for this tutorial is print out some dialog to the *connectionInfoField* that will let us know that we are connected to GameSparks:

 ![](img/UnityFB/17.png)